Typhoon Megi (2010): Meteorological history

 Early on October 17, Megi started to moved westward and then west-southwestward because of the subtropical ridge.
 By the warm waters, impressive convection and a circular 20 nmi diameter eye, JTWC upgraded Megi to a super typhoon with category 5 strength on the Saffir–Simpson hurricane wind scale, becoming the only super typhoon in 2010 and the first since Nida in 2009.
 A hurricane hunter aircraft indicated 1-minute maximum sustained surface winds at 165 kn and a mean sea level pressure of 890 hPa at 13:05 UTC.
 However, in postanalysis, the JTWC lowered the maximum intensity slightly, to 160 kn.
 Late on October 17, Megi developed a well-defined 25 nmi diameter eye with a concentric eyewall and excellent radial outflow.
 According to RSMC Best Track Data, Megi attained the highest 10-minute maximum sustained winds at 125 kn since Bess in 1982 and the lowest atmospheric pressure at 885 hPa since Vanessa in 1984 in the Northwest Pacific Ocean at 18:00 UTC and 00:00 UTC on the next day.
 Maintaining peak intensity, Typhoon Megi made landfall over Isabela, Philippines at 03:25 UTC (11:25 PST) on October 18.
 When passing the Sierra Madre, the eye filled due to land interaction, but tightly curved banding and excellent radial outflow remained.
 The weakened typhoon arrived at the South China Sea late on October 18, and it began to reorganize.
 On October 19, Megi formed an enlarged but ragged eye.
 Late on the same day, Megi turned northwestward and moved slowly due to the significantly weakening western subtropical ridge in response to a deepening mid-latitude shortwave trough moving into Southeast China.

 Typhoon Megi turned northward then north-northeastward towards a break in the subtropical ridge caused by an approaching mid-latitude trough on October 20.
 By low vertical wind shear and good radial outflow especially on the poleward channel, the typhoon started to gradually intensify.
 On October 21, JMA reported that Megi attained its secondary peak intensity by the 10-minute maximum sustained winds reaching 95 kn and the atmospheric pressure decreasing to 935 hPa, when the typhoon had a 40 nmi diameter round eye.

-On October 22, the eye of Typhoon Megi became cloud-filled and convection has begun erode due to increasing vertical wind shear.
+On October 22, the eye of Typhoon Megi became cloud-filled and convection begun eroding due to increasing vertical wind shear.
 Late on the same day, JMA downgraded Megi to a severe tropical storm in the Taiwan Strait because of subsidence induced by a developing upper-level trough west of the storm.
 On October 23, Megi made landfall over Zhangpu in Fujian, China at 04:55 UTC.
 Soon, Megi weakened to a tropical storm in mainland China, as the majority of convection associated with the system has dissipated, prompting JTWC issuing a final warning.
 Megi further weakened to a tropical depression late on October 23.
 On October 24, the tropical depression dissipated completely around 12:00 UTC, though according to the JTWC Best Track Data analysis, Megi became extratropical at 00:00 UTC on the next day.